Torus fibrations and localization of index II: Perturbation and local index

-In this subsection we give the definition of the local index of a strongly acyclic compatible system on a manifold $M$ with the generalized cylindrical end $V$.
-Consider the data on $V$ which satisfies the Condition~(TI) and take any Dirac-type operator $D$ acting on $\Gamma(W)$ which is translationally invariant on the end.
-We assume that the compatible system on $V$ is strongly acyclic.
-As in the previous Subsection we put $D_t:=D+t\sum_{\alpha}\rho_{\alpha}D_{\alpha}\rho_{\alpha}$. \begin{lemma} If $t$ is large enough so that the inequality in Proposition~\ref{KeyProp-local} holds, then $D_t$ satisfies the Assumption~\ref{assumption for operator}. \end{lemma} \begin{proof} Since the principal symbol of $D_t$ is given by a linear combination of the Clifford multiplication of $TM$ and that of fiber directions of $\{\pi_{\alpha}\}_{\alpha\in A}$, (i) of Assumption~\ref{assumption for operator} is satisfied.
-We show the condition (ii) of Assumption~\ref{assumption for operator}.
-Let $s$ be a smooth compactly-supported section of $W$ with $supp~s\subset V$.
-Let $\{\chi_{\alpha}^2\}_{\alpha\in\tilde A}$ be the admissible partition of unity constructed in Lemma~\ref{admissible p-o-u2}.
-For each $s_{\alpha}:=\chi_{\alpha}s$ we can apply Proposition~\ref{KeyProp-local}, and hence, we have $||D_ts||_V^2\geq ||s||_V^2$ as in the same way in the proof of Theorem~\ref{vanishing for closed case}. \end{proof} Results in Section.~3 imply the following. \begin{prop} If $t$ is large enough so that the inequality in Proposition~\ref{KeyProp-local} holds, then the space of $L^2$-solutions of $D_ts=0$ is finite dimensional and its super-dimension is independent for $t\gg 1$ and any other continuous deformations of data. \end{prop}

-\begin{definition} We define the local index $\ind(M,V,W)$ as the index of $D_t$ in the sense of Section~3. \end{definition}
+\begin{lemma} If $t$ is large enough so that the inequality in Proposition~\ref{KeyProp-local} holds, then $D_t$ satisfies the Assumption~\ref{assumption for operator}.
+In particular if $M=V$, then the kernel of $D_t$ is trivial. \end{lemma} By Theorem~\ref{spectrum} and Theorem~\ref{deformation invariance} we have the following. \begin{proposition} If $t$ is large enough so that the inequality in Proposition~\ref{KeyProp-local} holds, then the space of $L^2$-solutions of $D_ts=0$ is finite dimensional and its super-dimension is independent for $t\gg 1$ and any other continuous deformations of data. \end{proposition} \begin{definition} We define the local index $\ind(M,V,W)$ as the index of $D_t$ in the sense of Section~3. \end{definition}

-In the case of cylindrical end we have the following sum formula of local indices.
+In the case of cylindrical end we have the following sum formula of local indices by Proposition~\ref{gluing prop}.